castle-engine/cge-www/htdocs/wp/wp-content/plugins/wp-discourse/readme.txt

 Contributors: scossar, cdck, retlehs, samsaffron, techapj
 Tags: discourse, forum, comments, sso
 Requires at least: 4.7
-Tested up to: 5.2.3
+Tested up to: 5.2.4
 Requires PHP: 5.4.0
-Stable tag: 1.9.4
+Stable tag: 1.9.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows you to use Discourse as a community engine for your WordPress website. __The plugin is not a substitute for Disqus type commenting systems.
-Users will need to visit your Discourse forum to comment on your posts.__
+This plugin allows you to use Discourse as a community engine for your WordPress website.
+The plugin is not a substitute for Disqus type commenting systems.
+Users will need to visit your Discourse forum to comment on your posts.

 == Description ==